uccubecats/Constitution-and-Bylaws/Bylaws.md

 To meet the goal of the committee, the committee shall:
 * Manage the attainment of all legal licenses necessary for UC CubeCats projects
-* Hvae a general knowledge of the policies and procedures of the Universityof Cincinnati, the FAA, the FCC, and all other relevant external organizations
+* Hvae a general knowledge of the policies and procedures of the University of Cincinnati, the FAA, the FCC, and all other relevant external organizations
 * Serve as the point of contact for all legality inquiries and affairs

 ### Part J: Chairman appointment